kingjbradz/JordanBradley_T1A3/README.md

 #####***Delete section***

 **7a)**
-If the user enters 'delete' on the options menu, the 'chore types' CSV file contents are displayed to the user, then asking them what item they would like to delete.
+If the user selects 'delete' on the options menu, the 'chore types' CSV file contents are displayed to the user, then asking them what item they would like to delete.

 **7b)**
 The user then types in the value of the item they'd like to delete.